mootools/mootools-core/Docs/Types/Function.md

 	var addCount = function(){ this.counter++; };
 	addCount.periodical(1000, Site); //adds the number of seconds at the Site.

-	//the interval can be stopped using the clearInterval function var timer = myFunction.periodical(1000);
+	// the interval can be stopped using the clearInterval function var timer = myFunction.periodical(1000);
 	clearInterval(timer);